-Effective December 2001, the School District was declared distressed by the Secretary of Education of the Commonwealth (the "Secretary of Education") pursuant to the Public School Code of 1949, as amended (the "School Code").
-During such a period of distress, the powers and duties of the Board of Education are vested in a School Reform Commission (the "School Reform Commission") created pursuant to the School Code.
-In December 2017, the Secretary of Education approved a resolution adopted by the School Reform Commission recommending the dissolution of the School Reform Commission and rescission of the declaration of distressed school district status effective June 30, 2018.
-In April 2018, the Mayor appointed nine members to serve on the Board of Education and such individuals assumed their duties on July 1, 2018.
+On November 16, 2017, the School Reform Commission adopted a resolution recommending its dissolution and the rescission of the declaration of distress.
+Such resolution included a recommendation that the Secretary of Education issue a declaration that the School Reform Commission be dissolved effective June 30, 2018.

+On December 26, 2017, the Secretary of Education approved the dissolution of the School Reform Commission and rescinded the declaration of distressed school district status effective June 30, 2018.
+On April 4, 2018, the Mayor appointed nine members to serve on the Board of Education and such individuals assumed their duties on July 1, 2018.
 As of such date, the Board of Education governs the School District.

-Under the City Charter, the Board of Education is required to levy taxes annually, within the limits and upon the subjects authorized by the General Assembly or City Council, in amounts sufficient to provide for operating expenses, debt service charges, and for the costs of any other services incidental to the operation of public schools.
+Under the City Charter, the School District's governing body is required to levy taxes annually, within the limits and upon the subjects authorized by the General Assembly or City Council, in amounts sufficient to provide for operating expenses, debt service charges, and for the costs of any other services incidental to the operation of public schools.
 The School District has no independent power to authorize school taxes.
 Certain financial information regarding the School District is included in the City's CAFR.

 The School District is part of the Commonwealth system of public education.
-In a number of matters, including the incurrence of short-term and long-term debt, the School District is governed by the separate statutes of the Commonwealth.
+In a number of matters, including the incurrence of short-term and long-term debt, the School District is governed by the laws of the Commonwealth.
 The School District is a separate political subdivision of the Commonwealth, and the City has no property interest in or claim on any revenues or property of the School District.

-In the City's CAFR for Fiscal Year 2018 (the "Fiscal Year 2018 CAFR"), the City reported that its direct contribution to the School District from the General Fund was \$104.3 million in Fiscal Year 2018, not including funding from taxes levied by the School District and authorized by City Council.
-In the Fiscal Year 2020 Adopted Budget, the City's direct contribution to the School District from the General Fund is \$222.5 million in Fiscal Year 2020, an amount \$36.7 million higher than the current estimate for Fiscal Year 2019 (\$185.8 million).
+In the Fiscal Year 2018 CAFR, the City reported that its direct contribution to the School District from the General Fund was \$104.3 million in Fiscal Year 2018, not including funding from taxes levied by the School District and authorized by City Council.
+In the Proposed Fiscal Year 2020 Budget, the City's direct contribution to the School District from the General Fund is \$214.0 million in Fiscal Year 2020, an amount \$33.1 million higher than the budgeted amount and current estimate for Fiscal Year 2019 (\$180.9 million).
 Such amounts do not include funding from taxes levied by the School District and authorized by City Council.
-For more information on the City's historical contributions to the School District, see "EXPENDITURES OF THE CITY - City Payments to School District" and Table 21.
+The increase in the direct contribution to the School District from the General Fund is the largest single increase in spending in the Proposed Fiscal Year 2020 Budget.
+For more information on the City's historical contributions to the School District, including the current estimate for Fiscal Year 2019, see "EXPENDITURES OF THE CITY - City Payments to School District" and Table 21.